Francisco-Rosa/FreeCAD-Movie/README.md

 # FreeCAD Movie Workbench
-FreeCAD Workbench to animate cameras and objects, record and play videos (for FreeCAD version 0.20 or superior)
+FreeCAD Workbench to animate cameras and objects, record and play videos

 The Movie Workbench icon